johnandrea/dna-multi-match/README.md

 Other options might be "uuid", "refn", etc. If using a GEDCOM custom type specify it as "type." followed by the type name, i.e. "type.extid", "type.refnumber", etc.

+Names, dates, etc. shouldn't be used because they might not be unique and have complex structures.

 --max-results=value

 The limit on too many final matches to display.
 Default is 14.